BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/block/v-block-icon-documentation.md

 ### VBlock icon

-Vuero provides a versatile flex block media component named `<VBlock />`.
+Tranxact provides a versatile flex block media component named `<VBlock />`.
 VBlock has 2 named slots.
 One for the `icon` element, which can be whatever you want, and one for the `action`.